PatrickTUy/nodeimplem/README.md

 # nodeimplem
-This repo covers basics of node js and mongodb
+This repo covers basics of node js and mongodb in web development.